andrej992/ionic-coffe-shop/README.md

 1. Node.js
 2. Ionic
-3. Capacitor
+3. Cordova

-**2. In order to start it open Power Shell window and type:**
+**2. In order to install the required dependencies open Power Shell window and type:**
 ```bash
 npm install
 ```